mpesavento/arg-mine/docs/download_data.rst

 ``data/raw/2020-climate-change-narrative`` folder, extract the zip files into the CSV files, and remove the leftover zip files.

-To see more information on the raw download process, see :ref:`download_gdelt_climate_en`

-:: warning:: This download will consume 7 MB of your harddrive space.
+This download will consume 7 MB of your harddrive space.